-Recently a friend and i were discussing the merits of learning something substantial at the university, and of which i mentioned that he should be learning something more substantial than mere facts and formulas.
-He asked me to clarify, and what follows is an excerpt from the email correspondence:
+Recently a friend and I were discussing the merits of learning something substantial at the university, and of which i mentioned that he should be learning something more substantial than mere facts and formulas.
+Continue reading Why philosophy cannot be taught

 Is the word ‘deaf’ a label?
 How does it denote a person?
 Today, in this post-structural age, labels are everything.
 We use labels everyday, speak in labels, and we encounter labels everywhere.
 Sometimes we use labels for convenience, as shorthand for complicated concepts.
 Other times labels are used in technical vocabulary, to marginalize error.
 So, we identify ourselves with labels.
 Hence, the word “deaf” is a label that connotes a particular characteristic of a person.
 The dictionary explicitly signifies a person who is not physically able to hear, and that definition is derived from the norm of a society of peers who can.
 The identification of a person as deaf is a discursive product, because it is relevant only within a set of classification that is established by a particular discourse of deafness.